rmholmes/rmholmes.github.io/_pages/publications.md

    sloping bottom boundary.
 In review at the **Journal of Physical Oceanography**

-*  Morel, Y. et al. From mixing to the basin scale circulation: How the inverse cascade is involved in the formation of the subsurface currents in the equatorial Atlantic.
+*  Assessne F., Morel, Y. et al. From mixing to the basin scale
+   circulation: How the inverse cascade is involved in the formation of the subsurface currents in the equatorial Atlantic.
 Submitted to **Fluids**

 ## Theses